Let's Talk Gardening with Guru Sean

 Fall is the BEST time for perennials, shrubs, trees and grass seed to take root!

 We generally think of spring as the planting time, which is it… But fall ā September, October and November āis the optimal time to get your plants in the ground.
 Sean, our gardening guru, explains why in this video.
 Check it out ā then let’s get get to planting so your plants can get their underground party started!
-A transcript of this video is available in The Buzz Blog.
+A transcript of this video is available here.

 Fall-Blooming Native Perennials, Part 1